conal/talk-2016-fp-parallel/fp.md

 *   *Over-linearizes* algorithms.
 *   Hard to isolate accidental sequentiality.

+# Can we fix sequential languages?

+*   Throw in parallel composition
+*   Nondeterminism!

 # Applications perform zillions of simple computations.

 *   Compute all at once?